-PROGRAM DIRECTOR: Coby Mackin
+PROGRAM DIRECTOR: Beth Gerl

-Designed to contribute to the development of the whole person, to offer healthy life choices, and to provide students with skills and knowledge in a variety of sports and physical activities, the leisure sports and recreation courses are generally taught by the staff of the Student Life Division.
+Designed to conbribute to the development of the whole person, to offer healthy life choices, and to provide students with skills and knowledge in a variety of sports and physical activities, the leisure sports and recreation courses are generally taught by the staff of the Student Affairs Division.
 All courses are offered on a Pass/Fail basis.
-NOTE: While students may take a number of LSR courses, a maximum of two may be applied toward credits required for graduation.
+Note: While students may take a number of LSR courses, a maximum of two may be applied toward credit required for graduation.
 A student, after completing one LSR course, may take others on a space available basis only.

 LSR 100.
-Recreational Tennis I (1) An introduction to tennis, emphasizing fundamental strokes, general techniques, and the scoring of singles and doubles play.
+Recreational Tennis (1) An introduction to tennis, emphasizing fundamental strokes, general techniques, and the scoring of singles and doubles play.
 Grading: Pass/Fail.

 LSR 110.
-Recreational Golf I (1) Introduction to the fundamentals of golf, golf etiquette, rules and scoring.
+Recreational Golf (1) Introduction to the fundamentals of golf, golf etiquette, rules and scoring.
 Grading: Pass/Fail.